Max Weylandt.

 Individual Country Regressions

-Ok, so there are a few results significant at the .05 level – still not much to write home about imo.
-Here are some regressions of the outcomes on the interaction of the two threats for each country, only showing the coefficients for culture.
+Ok, so there are a few results significant at the .05 level – still not much to write home about, in my opinion.
+Here are some regressions of the efficacy outcomes on the interaction of the two threats for each country, only showing the coefficients for culture.

 Details: individual country plots